IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 .
 ```

-Participants can then evaluate classifier precision and recall for individual and combined artifact classes by passing `calls.csv` and `qc/truth.csv` as ordered arguments to `pr.py` as follows:
+Participants can then pass `calls.csv` and `qc/truth.csv` as ordered arguments to `pr.py` as follows to compute precision and recall for individual and combined artifacts:

 ```
 $ python pr.py calls.csv truth.csv